 Puncture wounds are often more serious than cuts or lacerations because they are deep and prone to infection.
 Construction workers are among those at risk for this type of injury, typically caused by contact trigger nail guns.
 Those who suffer work-related puncture wounds may be eligible for workers’ compensation benefits, including payments for medical expenses and lost wages.
-At Larry Pitt & Associates, P.C., our Philadelphia workers’ compensation attorneys have over 40 years of experience assisting workers throughout the state with their work injury claims.
+At Larry Pitt & Associates, P.C., our knowledgeable workers’ compensation attorneys have more than 40 years of experience assisting workers throughout the state with their work injury claims.

 Common Causes of Nail Puncture Injuries